 The molecular organization, function and evolution of prokaryotic and eukaryotic cells.
 Lab work includes chromosome analysis, cellular fractionation, cell culture, and electrophoretic studies.
 Prerequisites: BI 112, CH 252 with grades of C or better.
-(Fall, odd years)
+(Spring, odd years)

-BI 370 Biochemistry (also cross-listed as CH 370 Biochemistry)
+BI 370 Biochemistry (also cross-listed as cH 370 Biochemistry)

 A basic study of the chemistry and metabolism of carbohydrates, lipids, proteins, and nucleic acids.
 The course provides an understanding of the structural and functional relationships of chemical constituents of cells and the role that they play in the processes of life.
-Laboratory is included.
 Prerequisite: CH 252 or consent of instructor with concurrent enrollment.
 Laboratory is included (Fall, odd years)

-BI 373 Cell Physiology (also cross-listed as CH 373 Biochemistry II)
+BI 373 Cell Physiology (also cross-listed as CH 373 Biochemistry ii)

 A rigorous study of the fundamentals of cell physiology, concentrating on intermediary metabolism and its regulation.
-Lab work includes computational biology and shadowing physicians.
-Laboratory is included.
+Lab work includes computational biology and shadowing physicians .
 Prerequisites: BI 112, CH252 and BI/CH 370 with grades of C or better or consent of instructor.
 (Spring, even years)